The Top 5 Uses of a Tour Guide Communication System

 The tour guide systems that perform the best also accommodate for your group size.
 You can operate them with anywhere from a few people to larger groups.
 In addition, the best systems will produce the guides’ clear message without either you or your tour participants having to shout.
 Straining the ears to hear speech or audio also will not be necessary, unlike using poor systems or no system at all.

-High-performing tour guide systems also reduce distracting hums, vibrations or other noises from surrounding machines and background conversations.
+High-performing audio tour guide systems also reduce distracting hums, vibrations or other noises from surrounding machines and background conversations.
 In addition, they usually have a mute button for increased control over sound generated through the headsets when privacy is needed.

 Keys to Making Tour Communication Systems Work for You